Things to consider when planning an international elective:

 - Sample MMCIP Coverage Letter

 - International SOS UMB Portal - Register here by clicking on the "My Trips" link on the right-hand side of the page.
+For guidance and instructions, open the SOS overview:

 Other Pre-travel Requirements